Carl Zeiss Jena Tessar 80 mm lens

 Carl Zeiss Jena Tessar 80 mm f2.8 lens

-Same as for the Carl Zeiss Jena Tessar 50 mm, the built quality is great.
-The lens is made of metal with a silver finish.
-The material looks like aluminum to me.
-The focus ring rotates very smooth, but is not strongly damped.
-From closest focusing distance to infinity it makes a 270° turn, which makes focusing precise but not easy.
-I noticed that at this focal length the depth of field is already very thin, and to get the focus right, it requires careful rotating of the focus ring.
-The front element does not rotate while focusing.
+Much like the Carl Zeiss Jena Tessar 50mm, the build quality of this lens is excellent.
+It’s constructed from metal with a silver finish, which appears to be aluminum.
+The focus ring rotates smoothly, though it’s not heavily damped.
+The 270° turn from the closest focusing distance to infinity allows for precise focusing, but it’s not always easy—especially at this focal length, where the depth of field is already very shallow.
+Achieving accurate focus requires careful adjustment of the focus ring.
+The front element does not rotate during focusing.

-The aperture control ring has no stops and is click-less.
-It allows to set any aperture between f/2.8 and f/16.
-A nice feature is the so-called preset aperture.
-By pulling the aperture control ring away from the front element, it can be rotated freely and set to the desired aperture.
-Later when the aperture control ring is rotated, it will stop at the chosen f-stop.
-This is pretty useful for changing between maximum opening for focusing, and desired aperture for shooting.
-The diaphragm has 16 blades and makes a perfect circular aperture.
-In the table below some of the technical properties are summarized.
+The aperture control ring is click-less and allows for any aperture setting between f/2.8 and f/16.
+A nice feature is the preset aperture system.
+By pulling the aperture control ring away from the front element, you can freely rotate it to the desired aperture.
+Once set, the aperture control ring will stop at your chosen f-stop, making it easier to switch between maximum aperture for focusing and your preferred aperture for shooting.
+The diaphragm has 16 blades, creating a perfectly circular aperture.
+Some key technical details are summarized in the table below.

 Focal length80 mm